ICTLearningSciences/org-pal3-mentorpal/README.md

 Ensemble Classifier
 -----------------

-**IMPORTANT: Make sure to download the Google News Vectors from https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit and place it in the same folder as MentorPAL (the git repo).
+**IMPORTANT: Make sure to download the Google News Vectors from <a href="https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit">here</a> and place it in the same folder as MentorPAL (the git repo).
 The git repo and GoogleNews-vectors-negative300.bin must be siblings.**

 A sample program **src/classifier/run.py** is provided to demonstrate how to use the ensemble classifier.